Art in the Garden

 Students will

-• Visit the Succulent Garden and be inspired by the amazing shapes and textures of succulents and cacti
+• Visit different parts of the gardens and be inspired by the amazing shapes and textures of nature.

-• Experience the benefits of connecting to nature using five senses
+• Experience the benefits of connecting to nature, and create a sculptural ephemeral artwork.

 Key content

-• Make art in diverse locations in the Garden including in desert and rainforest landscapes
+• Make art in diverse location in the Garden, such as desert and rainforest landscapes.

 Links to New South Wales curriculum